 Timesaving Cleaning Hacks

-It is easy to get behind on housework.
-There are only so many hours in the day right?
+It's easy to fall behind on housework.
+So many hours in the day right?
 I know I cannot do everything.
 Most people cannot, and that is ok.
-I prefer to get behind on laundry than lose sleep.
-If you’re looking to find a way to cut down on your cleaning or save time here are some cleaning hacks that will make your life easier.
+I would rather get behind on laundry than lose sleep.
+If you’re looking for a way to cut down on your cleaning or save time here are cleaning hacks to make your life easier.

-Remember you do not have to clean your entire house every day and that spot cleaning can be a huge time saver and make a difference in your homes overall cleanliness.
+It's hard to keep up with everything I know it.
+Remember you do not have to clean your entire house every day.
+Spot cleaning can be a huge time saver and improves your homes cleanliness

-Hopefully, some of these suggestions help.
+I hope these suggestions help.